lavecat/Kxspy/docs/index.rst

 .. |b4| image:: https://img.shields.io/github/stars/lavecat/kxspy
 .. |b5| image:: https://img.shields.io/github/forks/lavecat/kxspy

-The lavaplay.py documentation is a collection of guides and tutorials that explain how to use lavaplay.py.
+The kxspy documentation is a collection of guides and tutorials that explain how to use kxspy.

 |b1| |b2|